cusma/algonim/README.md

 ## What's AlgoNim?
 **AlgoNim** is a cryptographic version of Nim that runs on [Algorand](https://algorand.foundation/) Layer 1, directly on the Pure Proof of Stake consensus protocol, so nobody can cheat.
 The game implementation takes advantage of all the features introduced in Algorand 2.0 protocol: [**Algorand Standard Assets (ASA)**](https://developer.algorand.org/docs/features/asa/), [**Atomic Transfers (AT)**](https://developer.algorand.org/docs/features/atomic_transfers/) and [**Algorand Smart Contracts (ASC1)**](Algorand Smart Contracts (ASC1)) using Algorand  [**Python SDK**](https://developer.algorand.org/docs/reference/sdks/#python) +  [**PyTeal**](https://github.com/algorand/pyteal).
 PyTeal is a binding for [**TEAL**](https://developer.algorand.org/docs/features/asc1/teal_overview/), the **stateless bytecode stack based** language for ASC1, in this sens AlgoNim is a truly stateless game.

-Through the seamless integration of Algorand Python SDK and PyTeal, AlgoNim automatically writes and initializes a dedicated set of stateless TEAL ASC1s and ASAs for each match.
+Through the **seamless interaction** between Algorand Python SDK and PyTeal, AlgoNim **automatically writes** and initializes a **dedicated set of stateless TEAL ASC1s and ASAs** for each match.
 The whole match set-up **takes few seconds** and **costs about 0.8 ALGO**.
-Considerng that a new ASA + ASC1 architecture is generated for each match, this time/cost performance is quite impressive if compared to other blockchains.
+Considerng that a new ASA + ASC1 architecture is generated for each match, **this time/cost performance is quite impressive if compared to other blockchains**.

+AlgoNim is played entirely from the **command line interface**.

 ## AlgoNim rules
 AlgoNim is based on **Nim's "normal" variant**.
 Alice is the player who creates the match: she is the **Dealer** and sets up the game table.
 Bob is yhe **Opponent**.